Quantifying Statistical Significance of Deep Nearest Neighbor Anomaly Detection via Selective Inference: Details of the Experiments

 \subsection{Additional Type I Error Rate Results}

-We also conducted experiments to investigate the type I error rate when the data dimension $d$ and the number of neighbors $k$ were changed.
-Specifically, we changed $d \in \{1, 2, 5, 10\}$ and $k \in \{1, 2, 5, 10\}$, while setting the default parameters as $n=100$, $d=2$, and $k=1$. \red{ In addition, experiments with changing $d$ were also considered the case where $k$ was selected adaptively from $\{1, 2, 5, 10\}$ in a data-driven manner. } In all cases, we generated the datasets in the same way as \red{in the experiments on synthetic datasets} (\S{\ref{subsec:experiment_of_synthetic_data}}), and the results are shown in Figure \ref{fig:fpr_d}.
+We also conducted experiments to investigate the Type I error rate when the data dimension $n$, $d$ and the number of neighbors $k$ were varied in the parametric and semi-parametric setting.
+Specifically, we varied $d \in \{5, 10, 15, 20\}$, $k \in \{1, 2, 5, 10\}$ and $n \in \{100, 200, 500, 1000\}$, while setting the default parameters as $d=5$, $k=3$ and $n=100$.
+In all cases, we generated the datasets in the same way as in the experiments on synthetic datasets (\S{\ref{subsec:experiment_of_synthetic_data}}).
+The results are shown in Figures~\ref{fig:additional_fpr_d}, \ref{fig:additional_fpr_k} and \ref{fig:additional_fpr_n}.

+To further assess the robustness of our method, we conducted experiments on datasets that deviate from the normal distribution.
+Specifically, data are sampled from the exponentially modified Gaussian (EMG), generalized normal distribution (GND), skew normal distribution (SND), and Student's \textit{t}-distribution.
+The degree of deviation from the normal distribution is quantified using the Wasserstein distance $l$, and we evaluate the Type I error rate for each case by varying $l \in \{0.01, 0.02, 0.03, 0.04\}$.
+The results are shown in Figure \ref{fig:additional_fpr_nongaussian}.